eslamedhat/XDomain/README.md

 * Get subdomains from Amass.
 * Get subdomains from Sublist3r.
 * Get subdomains from Subbrute.
 * Auto take the founded list of subdomains and find the live targets.
+(The quality of this function is better than httprobe).
 * Find hidden subdomains in JavaScript files from all the founded subdomains.
 * Remove all duplicates.
 * Take a screenshot for every subdomain.